History was the past…till it guided me to the future of leadership

 But it was more than just promoting art.
 Mounted on Indian hand-made paper, it had a social purpose of furthering the budding hand-made paper industry.
 Later, as we forged a partnership with V-Care Foundation, we carried their message of hope for cancer patients – and used part of the sale amount of these cards to provide medical support for underprivileged cancer patients.

+We quickly built a reputation as printers par excellence – with modern presses, and exceptional standards in quality.
 In 1981, we became the first printing house from a developing nation with whom UNICEF placed orders.
 Both at home and overseas, we bagged prestigious awards for printing excellence.
-Excellence has been our password to this day – as we successfully transitioned to the modern requirements in the technology business.
+Excellence has been our password to this day - as we successfully transitioned to the modern requirements in the technology business.

 As I flipped through my mental pages of Vakils’ history, I realized the enormity of what it was doing to me.
 I understood how paying close attention to our past shaped our culture today – and will continue to do so in the future.
 Sure, the context today is different from what it was then.
 But as I recollected how the previous generations – and especially my dad – confronted and addressed their opportunities and challenges, it was a huge lesson in how I could handle many aspects of running my business.

 Leadership, governance, best practices, people management, managing conflict and adversity, innovation, agility, change management, decision-making, foresight, execution excellence – I could find inspirational examples for every one of leadership traits.